Aelxnadre72/timetable/readme.md

 # Tests
 [EventTest.java](timetable/core/src/test/java/timetable/core/EventTest.java) have Junit tests that tests the event class (the constructor and the setters) and it also has exception tests.
+[TimetableTest.java](timetable/core/src/test/java/timetable/core/TimetableTest.java) have Junit tests that test the timetable class (the constructor and adding events to the timetable).
+[UserTest.java](timetable/core/src/test/java/timetable/core/UserTest.java) have junit tests that tests adding a timetable to a user.

 We also implemnted other tools to check code quality:
 * Spotbugs